 Kafka consumers typically belong to a consumer group.
 A consumer group is a set of consumers that cooperate to consume data from some topics.
 When multiple consumers are part of the same group and subscribe to the same topic, each consumer in the group will be assigned a subset of the partitions from that topic.
 This allows for:

 Each partition is consumed by only one consumer within its group at any given time.
 However, different consumer groups can consume the same topic independently, each maintaining its own position (offset) in the partitions.
 This allows multiple applications to read the same data streams for different purposes.
-Managing consumer groups effectively is a core aspect of Site Reliability Engineering (SRE) for Kafka deployments.

 Diagram showing multiple consumers in a consumer group sharing partitions of a topic for parallel processing.